 Very popular, this lick is natural and slightly richer than the white one.
 In addition to sodium, it contains trace elements such as iron, potassium, magnesium, zinc and copper.
 Its hardness makes it more difficult to gnaw, which helps prevent excessive consumption.

-✔️ Ideal for: horses in moderate to intense work, or living outdoors year-round
+✔️ Ideal for: horses in moderate to intense work, or living outside year-round

 Salt licks

-This takes things to the next level.
+This is where things go up a level.
 These licks are specifically formulated to cover mineral needs and complementary conditions, such as the Natural'Rock with anti-inflammatory and antioxidant properties for the Top, for digestive comfort with the Disgest, or locomotor comfort with the Moov.

 ✔️ Ideal for: horses in work, horses with deficiencies, broodmares, young growing horses

-Some are even flavoured to encourage licking — such as Likits, available in flavours like apple, cherry, banana, raspberry, carrot and more 🔥
+Some are even flavoured to encourage licking, such as Likits, in flavours like apple, cherry, banana, raspberry, carrot and more 🔥

 How to use a salt lick?

-Make the lick available to your horse on a free-access basis, whether in the stable or in the field.
-It can be hung with a rope or fixed to a wall mount.
-It's important to keep it protected from moisture to prevent it dissolving too quickly, and keep an eye out to make sure your horse isn't consuming it excessively 😉
+Make the salt lick available to your horse on a free-access basis, whether in the stable or in the field.
+It can be hung with a rope or fixed to a wall bracket.
+It's important to protect it from moisture so it doesn't dissolve too quickly, and keep an eye on your horse to make sure they don't consume it excessively 😉

-When licks aren't enough: other sources of minerals?
+When licks aren't enough: what other mineral sources are there?

-While a salt lick is a good foundation, it doesn't always cover all of a horse's mineral needs — especially during intense exercise, growth, pregnancy, or when grazing on mineral-deficient land.
-Here are other ways to supplement your horse's minerals:
+Even though a salt lick is a good foundation, it doesn't always cover all of a horse's mineral needs, especially during intense exercise, growth, gestation, or when pasture is deficient.
+Here are other ways to provide minerals for your horse:

 They are added directly to the daily ration.
-They are generally very complete and allow for precise and tailored supplementation.
+Generally very complete, they allow for precise and tailored supplementation.
 Some are formulated for specific situations: senior horses, stressed horses, horses at rest, or in intensive work.

-✔️ Advantage: you have full control over the quantities given
+✔️ The advantage: you have full control over the quantities given

-❗️ Disadvantage: some horses can be fussy about the taste
+❗️ The disadvantage: some horses can be fussy about the taste

 Liquid supplements

-Easy to administer, they are absorbed quickly by the body.
-They are often used in courses to support the body during a specific period: change of season, fatigue, competitions, etc.
+Easy to administer, they are quickly absorbed by the body.
+They are often used as a course to support the horse during a specific period: change of season, fatigue, competitions, etc.

 ✔️ Ideal for mineral, magnesium or electrolyte courses